SamStha07/SamStha07/README.md

 # Sam Shrestha

 I am Sam from Kathmandu and I am a frontend developer as well as a backend enthusiast.
-I love to learn new technologies and I am currently learning GraphQL, Nextjs and PostgreSQL.
+I love to learn new technologies and I am currently learning GraphQL and PostgreSQL.
 I try to keep learning, motivating myself and pushing myself to learn new technologies on a daily basis.

 - 👷 Currently, I am working on my own personal project.
-- 🌞 I am also learning new technologies such as GraphQL, Nextjs, and PostgreSQL.
+- 🌞 I am also learning new technologies such as GraphQL, and PostgreSQL.
 - 💪 I am pushing myself to become a better programmer.

 # Skills
 - JS
 - Redux
+- Nextjs
 - Nodejs
 - Reactjs
 - Typescript